 The Executive Office of Health and Human Services is coordinating a statewide effort to implement the federal health reform law and to actively pursue federal health reform grants and demonstration project opportunities to transform how health care is delivered, to expand access to health care and to support healthcare workforce training.
-To date, the Commonwealth has been awarded more than \$387 million in federal grant funds under the Affordable Care Act.
-Projects include transforming the Health Connector into an ACA-compliant, state-based health insurance exchange, developing and implementing a state-based risk adjustment program to achieve premium stabilization for the Massachusetts small and non-group market, executing a comprehensive outreach and education plan to inform stakeholders of the changes brought on by the ACA, planning for coverage for populations eligible for subsidized coverage through the exchange, working to improve the quality of care in Medicaid, developing an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continuing work to design and implement a single integrated eligibility system for all individuals to determine their eligibility, in real time, for state and federal subsidies when applying for health insurance coverage.
+Through September, 2013, the Commonwealth was awarded more than \$387 million in federal grant funds under the Affordable Care Act.
+Projects include transforming the Health Connector into an ACA-compliant, statebased health insurance exchange, developing and implementing a state-based risk adjustment program to achieve premium stabilization for the Massachusetts small and non-group market, executing a comprehensive outreach and education plan to inform stakeholders of the changes brought on by the ACA, planning for coverage for populations eligible for subsidized coverage through the exchange, working to improve the quality of care in Medicaid, developing an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continuing work to design and implement a single integrated eligibility system for all individuals to determine their eligibility for state and federal subsidies under the ACA when applying for health insurance coverage.
 Also, Massachusetts was awarded \$44 million in federal funding to support the multi-payer transition away from fee-for-service payments towards alternative payment methodologies to promote better healthcare and better value for Massachusetts residents.

 In order to implement the ACA, the Commonwealth identified sections of state law that needed to be amended.
-These amendments included designation of the Health Connector as the state's certified Exchange; designation of the Health Connector to administer the state's risk adjustment program; designation of the Division of Insurance as the agency to administer the state's reinsurance program; authorization for the Health Connector to offer child-only plans, catastrophic plans and stand-alone dental and vision plans; authorization for the Health Connector to wrap federal premium and cost-sharing subsidies to keep coverage affordable for low-income individuals; a transition plan for the state's open enrollment program for the non-group market; realignment of state subsidized health insurance programs; and revisions to the state's small and non-group health insurance market laws.
+These amendments included designation of the Health Connector as the state's certified Exchange; designation of the Health Connector to administer the state's risk adjustment program; authorization for the Health Connector to offer child-only plans, catastrophic plans and stand-alone dental and vision plans; authorization for the Health Connector to wrap federal premium and cost-sharing subsidies to keep coverage affordable for low-income individuals; a transition plan for the state's open enrollment program for the non-group market; realignment of state subsidized health insurance programs; and revisions to the state's small and non-group health insurance market laws.
 Supplementing prior ACA implementation legislation enacted in 2012 and 2013, on July 5, 2013, the Governor signed legislation that aligns the Commonwealth's small and non-group insurance laws with ACA rules, refines MassHealth and Health Connector eligibility statutes in light of the federal law and allows for data sharing to facilitate implementation of the new integrated eligibility system.
 In addition, the Commonwealth amended more than 30 chapters of MassHealth and Health Safety Net regulations to conform to changes in federal and state law under the ACA.
 The regulations became effective January 1, 2014.